 Stroke Liaison Nurse, NHS Shetland - Northern Islands

 Dorothy has been nursing since the 1970's and her clinical background includes Midwifery and Rehabilitation nursing.
 She completed a Diploma in Stroke Care in 2005 and has been employed by NHS Shetland as the Stroke Liaison Nurse two days a week since then.
-She holds a weekly Nurse-led Stroke Review Clinic, and is an Independent Nurse Prescriber.
+She holds a weekly Nurse-led Stroke Review Clinic, is an Independent Nurse Prescriber and has also completed the Clinical History and Examination Skills Course.
 She sits on the local Stroke MCN, collects the data for the National Stroke Audit, and represents the Northern Isles on the SSNF Committee.
-She also works on the General Medical Ward as a Staff Nurse.
+The post has recently changed to incorporate working as the MS Specialist Nurse two days a week and the Motor Neurone Disease Specialist Nurse 5 hours a week.
 Dorothy works as a volunteer with the Shetland Stroke Support Group, and has been group Secretary since the group started in 2004, sending out a monthly newsletter and organising the monthly group activities.